SebasAren/progProject/PROCESS.md

 ## Monday 22-1-2018
 Started working on the grouped bar chart.
 Got it working with a single y-axis and all data-types.
 Will need to make another y-axis and make it update with buttons and the drag-functionality.
 Interactivity should be pretty easy.

+## Tuesday 23-1-2018
+Today I finished the grouped bar chart with double y-axis.
+I also changed the type of visualization it has become.
+It will now show a country as a group with 2 bars, one showing the selected internet quality parameter and the other showing the selected economic parameter.